Koralm Railway: Althofen an der Drau - Klagenfurt

 This 14.2 km section between Althofen an der Drau and Klagenfurt's main station closely follows the existing regional railway line.
 Construction started in 2001, had to be stopped however after a legal appeal over environmental risk assessments.
-In 2003 works resumed and could be finished in 2007 as a single track, non-electrified railway (which will be upgraded to a two track, electrified railway when the whole Koralm Railway becomes operational).
+In 2003 works resumed and was finished in 2007 as a single track, non-electrified railway (and was upgraded to a two track, electrified railway when the whole Koralm Railway became operational).
 The route of this section follows entirely a section of the Drava Valley Railway (Drautalbahn), which was built in the 1860s and connected Maribor (Slovenia) to Franzensfeste (Italy).